luismond/tm2tb/README.md

 - Bilingual .tmx files
 - Bilingual .csv (in two columns for source and target)
-- .xlsx (Excel file in two columns for source and target)
 - .mqxliff (memoQ)
 - .mxliff (memsource)